confluentinc/ksql/ksql-clickstream-demo/docker-clickstream.md

 1. From your terminal, create the clickStream data using the ksql-datagen utility.
 This stream will run continuously until you terminate.

+    **Tip:** Because of shell redirection, this command does not print a newline and so it might look like it's still in the foreground.
+The process is running as a daemon, so just press return again to see the shell prompt.

     ```bash
     $ ksql-datagen -daemon quickstart=clickstream format=json topic=clickstream maxInterval=100 iterations=500000
     ```